 - By funding basic research in economics through experimental methods,

 - By sponsoring innovative hands-on participatory learning in experimental economics in a variety of settings,

 - By promoting extended discussion of experimental economics research applications to economic policy.

-- Rule governed freedom of choice allows human social systems to explore and discover the opportunities through which all can achieve increasing gains from exchange through the specialization enabled by exchange.
+- Rule-governed freedom of choice in markets allows human social and economic systems to explore and discover new opportunities for specialization and innovation through gains from exchange.

 - Personal exchange systems built on trust preceded and complement markets.
 Both share the ancient principle of mutual giving and receiving.

 - In social systems rules emerge from cultural experience and become the basis for property rights—the rule of law—in market exchange.

 - “Know-how” is widely distributed.
 Therefore, efficient coordination of individual choice depends on rules that respect limited resources and the rights of others.

 - Market experiments enable us to better understand how institutions, rules and individual motivation matter in human economic betterment.